Dragon King: Dragon Kings of the Four Seas

 They appear in the classical novels like The Investiture of the Gods and Journey to the West.
-In Ramayana Ocean King Varuna(Ao-Run) assists Rama to create the Ram-setu.
+In Ramayana, the Ocean King Varuna (Ao-Run) assists Rama to create the Ram-setu.

 In Fengshen Yanyi and Journey to the West where each of them has a proper name, and they share the surname Ao (敖, meaning "playing" or "proud").
 The origin of their family name, Ao (敖), however, remains unclear.
 The names of the Dragon Kings also vary according to the stories they are featured in.